letobbe/Memory-Game/README.md

 I built this game in order to try out my skills with vanilla javascript and refrain from using jQuery.

+Updated this game to use an MVC Architecture.

 <<<<<<< HEAD
 Updated this by using an mvc architecture.
 =======